 Site Director Message

 We have built a program that emphasizes continuity, learning in the context of the rural environment, and that provides stability.
 Most of your time is spent in the Northwest region of British Columbia with elective/selective options in BC, international, (16 weeks over 2 years) to maximize your opportunities in BC for international and small rural learning practices.
 This residency site also offers a heightened pediatric training experience in a larger BC facility.
 Our enhanced curriculum includes; ACLS, ATLS (or equivalent), ALARM, NRP, HOUSE and an Enhanced Surgical Skills Course.
 These curriculum components are designed to help you, build your foundational skills in Rural Medicine.
-You will further have an opportunity to participate in the Society of Rural Physicians of Canada conference.
-This event will help you to consolidate your network of like-minded professional contacts, and participate in the largest rural conference of its kind in Canada.
+There may also be an opportunity to participate in the Society of Rural Physicians of Canada conference.
+This event will help you to consolidate your network of like-minded professional contacts and participate in the largest rural conference of its kind in Canada.